claireweiz/weather_dashboard/README.md

 <h2>Description</h2>

-A weather dashboard using Django as the GUI that fetches live updates from the OpenWeatherMap API.
+A weather dashboard built with Django and Bulma that fetches live updates from the OpenWeatherMap API.
 Users can easily add and delete different cities' weather info.

 ![image](https://github.com/claireweiz/weather_dashboard/blob/main/dashboard.png)